SpecInfer: Accelerating Generative Large Language Model Serving with Tree-based Speculative Inference and Verification: System Design and Implementation

 \subsection{Applications}

-Our speculative inference and token tree verification techniques can be directly applied to a variety of generative LLM applications.
-We identify two practical scenarios where generative LLM inference can significantly benefit from our techniques.
+Our speculative inference and token tree verification techniques can be directly applied to a variety of LLM applications.
+We identify two practical scenarios where LLM inference can significantly benefit from our techniques.

-\paragraph{Distributed generative LLM inference.} The memory requirements of modern LLMs exceed the capacity of a single compute node with one or multiple GPUs, and the current approach to addressing the high memory requirement is distributing the LLM's parameters across multiple GPUs.
+\paragraph{Distributed LLM inference.} The memory requirements of modern LLMs exceed the capacity of a single compute node with one or multiple GPUs, and the current approach to addressing the high memory requirement is distributing the LLM's parameters across multiple GPUs~\cite{miao2023spotserve}.
 For example, serving a single inference pipeline for GPT-3 with 175 billion parameters requires more than 16 NVIDIA A100-40GB GPUs to store the model parameters in single-precision floating points.
-Distributed generative LLM inference is largely limited by the latency to transfer intermediate activations between GPUs for each LLM decoding step.
-While \Sys's approach does not directly reduce the amount of inter-GPU communications for LLM inference, \Sys verification mechanism can increase the communication granularity and reduce the number of LLM decoding steps.
+Distributed LLM inference is largely limited by the latency to transfer intermediate activations between GPUs for each LLM decoding step.
+While \Sys's approach does not directly reduce the amount of inter-GPU communications, its verification mechanism can increase the communication granularity and reduce the number of decoding steps.

-\paragraph{Offloading-based generative LLM inference.} Another practical scenario where \Sys's techniques can help is to help reduce the end-to-end inference latency for offloading-based generative LLM serving systems, which leverages CPU DRAM to store an LLM's parameters and loads a subset of these parameters to GPUs for computation in a pipeline fashion~\cite{sheng2023highthroughput}.
-By opportunistically verifying multiple tokens, \Sys can effectively reduce the number of LLM decoding steps and the overall communication between CPU DRAM and GPU HBM.
+\paragraph{Offloading-based LLM inference.} Another practical scenario that can benefit from \Sys's techniques is offloading-based LLM inference, which leverages CPU DRAM to store an LLM's parameters and loads a subset of these parameters to GPUs for computation in a pipeline fashion~\cite{sheng2023highthroughput}.
+By opportunistically verifying multiple tokens, \Sys can reduce the number of LLM decoding steps and the overall communication between CPU DRAM and GPU HBM.